Let’s cut to the chase. The simple answer from the research is clear:

-The research is clear: In general, blogs post should be more than 1,000 words.
-And the longer your post, the more likely it is to rank higher in Google searches.
+In general, blog posts should be more than 1,000 words.
+And longer content is more likely to rank higher in Google searches.

-That’s why the most successful blog posts are 1,000 words or more, with an optimum length of 1,600 words per blog post.
+That’s why the most successful blogs publish weekly posts at around 1,000 words or more.
 This length keeps reading time under six minutes on average.
 Your readers are 94% more likely to read your posts to the end when you keep it within that six-minute margin.

 When you dig down into a topic, there are usually lots of angles to cover.
 For example, in this post, not only do we need to show you how many words your blog post should be, but we also need to cover other factors that go into making a post something readers will devour, such as these:

-- A blog post should be well over the minimum of 300 words to cover the topic adequately— at least 1,000 words.
+- A blog post should be well over a minimum of 500-700 words to cover the topic adequately— at least 1,000 words.

 - Longer blog posts need to contain actionable information that will help their readers solve problems.